Log out?

 And the example interface will generate “Sample2.xml”.
 Or you can get the same result by moving the second getAttribute to the file extension configuration – Target file extension.

 The prepopulated transaction attributes are simply those attributes that the eiConsole expects to be available; if you’ve created your own attributes which don’t show up, it’s relatively easy to use them here.
-Simply write “getAttribute(‘[attribute name]’), as seen here.
+Write “getAttribute(‘[attribute name]’), as seen here.

 This concludes the demonstration of using attributes in complex configurations.